Getting Started

 Getting Started With Python

-To get started with the Reach System Python protocol, install the rs_protocol
+To get started with the Reach System Python protocol, install the rs_protocol package and

 requirements using the provided setup script for your operating system.